Little-PyProjects/Bees/d6/README.md

 ### What:<br>
 #### For some reason, I was struck by the idea of doing a CLI interface and a random dice rolls generator seemed like a good idea.
 Being a nerd, I immediately thought of the 'Roll a D6' video (click on the image if you haven't seen the video)
 [![roll a d6](https://github.com/hrokr/little-pyprojects/blob/main/d6/images/Gamers.png)](https://youtu.be/54VJWHL2K3I?t=38)

+#### Setting aside why you'd be rolling a D6 and not D20, let's discuss usage.